swiftlang/swift-evolution/proposals/nnnn-isolated-conformances.md

 If the provided `value` is an instance of `C` , and this code is invoked off the main actor, allowing it to enter the `if` branch would introduce a data race.
 Therefore, dynamic casting will have to determine when the conformance it depends on is isolated to an actor and check whether the code is running on the executor for that actor.

-## Detailed design

-Conceptually, we can address data-race safety issues with isolated conformances by ensuring that they are formed within the actor's isolation domain and that values carrying those conformances can never leave it.
-We propose to do that with the following set of rules:

-1. An isolated conformance can only be used within its isolation domain.
-2. When an isolated conformance is used to satisfy a generic constraint `T: P`, the generic signature must not include either of the following constraints: `T: Sendable` or `T.Type: Sendable`.
-3. A value using a conformance isolated to a given global actor is within the same region as that global actor.

-#### Rule 1: Isolated conformance can only be introduced within its isolation domain
+### Rule 1: Isolated conformance can only be introduced within its isolation domain

 Rule (1) is straightforward: the conformance can only be used within a context that is also isolated to the same global actor.
 This applies to any use of a conformance anywhere in the language.
 For example: